generalistsanctuary/generalistsanctuary.github.io/intent.md

 > **What this project is about?**

 This is perhaps not the way how I thought the project would evolve.
-Initially, I thought of creating a wiki that would include
+Initially, I thought of creating a wiki that would include exhaustive resources which one would require to get a hang of both the usual and unusual things that surronds and impact us.
+With that in my mind I imagined ways of organizing these pages.
+Handicapped with my thoughts I turned to pen and paper to visualise the system.
+Yes, one can create multiple directories to store and organize these files but then to navigate through that system to find a particular page brought immense resistance